docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 On MacOS, it is basically the same (inside the application package): ``[App installation path]/[Premiere Pro package]/Contents/Settings/EncoderPresets/ SequencePreview/[editing mode GUID]/*.epr``

-As you can see by the installation paths above, Premiere Pro associates the sequence preview pre- sets with the editing mode they go with, by using the presets in the folder that matches the GUID of the editing mode.
+As you can see by the installation paths above, Premiere Pro associates the sequence preview presets with the editing mode they go with, by using the presets in the folder that matches the GUID of the editing mode.
 The editing mode GUID is defined in the editing mode XML file, using the ``<EditingMode.ID>`` tag.

 Adding new Preview File Formats to Existing Editing Modes
 ********************************************************************************

 You can not only provide sequence preview presets for your own editing mode, but you could even add additional sequence preview presets for one of the built-in editing modes.
 Editing mode GUIDs for built-in editing modes can be found in the Adobe Editing Modes. xml file.
-For example, the Desktop editing mode on Windows has the GUID 9678AF98- A7B7-4bdb-B477-7AC9C8DF4A4E.
+For example, the Desktop editing mode on Windows has the GUID 9678AF98A7B7-4bdb-B477-7AC9C8DF4A4E.
 On Mac OS it is 795454D9-D3C2-429d-9474- 923AB13B7018.

 You can additionally restrict the list and specify which one is chosen by default, by editing the ``<PresetComments>`` tag in the preset file.